 Remember: As much as 80 percent of your partners’ experience is in your organization’s systems and tools.
-If the user experience derived from those systems is not positive for your partners, then it won’t matter how great your product is: No one is going to want to work with an outdated, obsolete, or frustrating platform.
-A good partner portal will solve all of that.
+If the user experience derived from those systems is not positive, then it won’t matter how great your product is: no one will want to work with an outdated, obsolete, or frustrating platform.
+A good partner portal will solve this.

 3. Locate The Right Partners

 By now you have a good idea of who your competitors are and how you can go about creating a valuable and worthwhile partner experience.
-But how do you go about finding the right partners?
+But how do you go about finding and recruiting the right channel partners?

 Again, this goes back to putting yourself in the shoes of an ideal partner: Who are they?
 Where are they?
 What are they looking for in a vendor?
 What sales model do they employ?
 What markets do they have access to?
 How much autonomy should they be given?
 Will they incorporate your product into a larger package and sell that?
 Or does your product need to stand on its own?

 These can be difficult questions to answer.
-One way to answer them is to develop what’s called a partner persona—a fictional version of your ideal sales parter.
-In creating one, consider the following criteria:
+To help, develop what’s called a partner persona—a fictional version of your ideal sales partner.
+When building one, consider the following criteria:

 - Expertise: How much knowledge of your product or ecosystem is necessary to make lots of sales?
-What is the sales environment?
 How long will it take to train your ideal sales partner?

-- Market: Are you trying to break into a new market, compete within an established one, or are you trying to create something entirely different?
-Similarly, you need to think about your markets in a practical sense: Are there geographical limitations?
-What structural or bureaucratic obstacles might exist between your product and your end-customer?
+- Market: Are you trying to break into a new market; compete within an established one; or create something entirely different?
+Similarly, you need to think about your markets in a practical sense: What structural or bureaucratic obstacles might exist between your product and your end-customer?

 - Sales process: What is the structure and environment of your ideal partner?
-Are they inside or outside sales reps?
+Do they utilize inside or outside sales reps?
 Do they have a platform that can accommodate both models?

 - Location: Does it matter to you if your ideal partner is nearby?
-With video conferencing tools, is that even important?
+Will potential partners face geographical limitations or advantages?

 - Commitment: How much time and effort does the ideal partner need to commit in order to be successful?

-Developing a partner persona will not only help you recognize the right partners when it comes a time, but it will also help promote your product to interested parties.
-Every successful business has a content marketing strategy; blogs, white papers, eBooks, and social media are all critical.
-How you curate and promote that content determines how effectively you’re able to reach clients, customers, and sales partners.
+Developing a partner persona will not only help you recognize the right candidates, but it will also lay the groundwork for a promotional strategy to engage interested parties.
+Every successful business has a content marketing strategy, so targeting the right readership within your blogs, white papers, eBooks, and social media is critical.
+How you curate and promote that content determines how effectively you can reach clients, customers, and sales partners.

-Knowing who to connect with is not the same as to know where to connect: Time and place are everything.
-LinkedIn is a valuable resource.
-We all know that.
-But more important than if you use LinkedIn is how you use it.
+Knowing who to connect with is not the same as knowing where and how to connect: time and place are everything.
+LinkedIn is a valuable resource, But only if you use it properly.
 Don’t spam your contacts with mindless form letters and elevator pitches.
 Tailor your message to each partner or client.
 For most social media engagements, it’s wise to do the following:

 - Be specific.